ShahPranay/Anibot/README.md

-File to store updated made during the development of this project
+File to store updates made during the development of this project. update 2: added guild name and printing of guild members code. enabled members intent.